Sv443-Network/UserUtils/docs.md

 ⚠️ Make sure to only call `addListener()` after the DOM has loaded (when using `@run-at document-end` or after `DOMContentLoaded` has fired).
 Otherwise, set `enableOnAddListener` to false in the constructor options and call `enable()` manually after the DOM has loaded.

-The class extends from [the `PicoEmitter` base class](https://github.com/Sv443-Network/CoreUtils/blob/main/docs.md#class-picoemitter) and emits the following events:
+The SelectorObserver class extends from [the `PicoEmitter` base class](https://github.com/Sv443-Network/CoreUtils/blob/main/docs.md#class-picoemitter) and emits the following events:
 | Event | Arguments | Description |
 | :-- | :-- | :-- |
 | `enabled` | - | Emitted when the observation of the child elements is enabled. |